thomasschober/rround/README.md

 # rround: Random rounding to base 3 for Stata

 `rround` is a Stata command that randomly rounds numeric values up or down to the nearest multiple of 3.
-It is especially useful for producing rounded, anonymised counts when reporting statistics derived from microdata.
+Useful for producing rounded, anonymised counts when reporting statistics derived from microdata.

 ## Features

 - Random rounding with 2/3 probability to the nearest multiple of 3, and 1/3 to the second nearest.
-- Values already divisible by 3 remain unchanged.
+Values already divisible by 3 remain unchanged.
 - Generates new variables with the `_rr` suffix for each input variable.
 - Supports consistent rounding across variables and sessions using:
   - `harmonize` option